weaversa/cryptol-course/cryptol-style.md

     ]
 ```

 Optionally, you can skip the first newline.
-Use your judgement or try
+Use your judgment or try
 to match the specification you're working from.

 ```cryptol